isomerpages/nlb-learning/_singapore/Adults/AT SG.md

 <br>**7.30 pm – 10.30 pm**
 <br>**The Plaza, Level 1, National Library Building**

 Enjoy a creative night out at the National Library during the Singapore Night Festival!
 Discover artistic possibilities with our craft activities, including stamp art, marble art coasters and shrink art keychains – perfect for crafting delightful moments and unique keepsakes.
 Experience the fusion of art and technology through interactive activities, from co-creating a dynamic collaborative mural to exploring the vibrant realms of digital aviary colouring, where creativity knows no bounds.
-Chill and unwind to the melodies of live music performances
+While you are at the Plaza, chill and unwind to the melodies of live music performances!

 ##### **More Programmes**
-See the full range of AT SG programmes [here](https://www.eventbrite.sg/cc/all-things-singapore-at-sg-2023-2329109) on Eventbrite.
-Join in the festival!
+See the full range of AT SG programmes [here](https://www.eventbrite.sg/cc/all-things-singapore-at-sg-2023-2329109).
+Let's join in the festival!
 <br>